HRFarsighted/DPEM/README.md

 ## Acknowledgement:

-We are grateful for the following awesome projects when implementing S-Mamba:
+We are grateful for the following awesome projects when implementing DPEM:

 - [iTransformer](https://github.com/thuml/iTransformer)
 - [Mamba](https://github.com/state-spaces/mamba)